 The solar bonus scheme ended December 2017, and all customers who were receiving a government subsidised feed-in tariff of 20c or 60c per kWh were transitioned to another feed-in tariff.

-NSW Solar Companies & Feed-in Tariffs
+NSW Solar Companies offering feed-in tariffs

 New South Wales has a well-developed energy market, with a myriad of retailers offering a range of solar products.
 Feed-in tariffs can be anywhere from 3c/kWh to 20c/kWh or more, meaning it’s definitely in your financial interests to shop around.
 Keep in mind that deals with high feed-in tariffs might include smaller discounts or increased electricity usage rates.
 This means a good FiT might not translate to a good deal.
-Below you can see some of the products in the New South Wales market.

 Low-income solar scheme